GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 ### WANDS
 Each wand uses a particular attribute and produces a specific type of attack.
 To be able to operate a wand, you must have that attribute as a 13 or greater.
 When using a wand, if your attack die roll result is an odd number, you suffer a point of spell sickness.
 The attack of a wand is a magical effect, regardless of how it is used.
 The narrator can easily create wands of their own imagination.
 All attacks from wands are considered to be rays.

+**Wand of Hellflies**, $1,800
+Uses [Prcp].
+When used, glowing butterflies of all colors fly towards the foe in a stream, each of them being consumed by a black flame.
+This is a necrotic attack.

 **Wand of Fire Bolt**, $1,800
 Uses [Inte].
 When used, a small trailing ball of fire is launched towards the target.
 This is a fire attack.